Let Ragain and Clark Help After a Texting and Driving Accident

 If you have been injured in a car accident because a driver was texting, you are not alone.
 Texting while driving results in close to 390,000 injuries each year, according to the National Safety Council.
 As a victim of a distracted driver who was texting, you have the right to be fully compensated for your injuries.
-While there is no substitute for sitting down with a Billings car accident law firm to discuss your options for recovery, the following offers an overview of what you need to know to pursue a case for compensation in Montana.
+While there is no substitute for sitting down with a Billings texting and driving lawyer to discuss your options for recovery, the following offers an overview of what you need to know to pursue a case for compensation in Montana.

 Montana Law on Texting and Driving

 Montana does not have any statewide laws prohibiting texting and driving.
 Instead, the state legislature has left it up to the local governments to write their own laws on cell phone usage, including texting while driving.
 Butte-Silver Bow and Anaconda-Deer Lodge counties prohibit texting and driving, and the following cities have also enacted laws against it:

 - Columbia Falls

 One of the hardest things to accept if you are injured by a driver who was texting is how completely avoidable the accident could have been.
 Texting while driving is especially dangerous for teen drivers.
 Research by NHTSA found that dialing a phone number while driving increases a teen's risk of crashing by six times, and texting while driving increases the risk by 23 times.
 Surprisingly, teen girls are two times more likely to use cell phones while driving than teen boys.
 If you were in an accident caused by a teen who was texting while driving, a Billings car accident law firm can help establish negligence under State and Local Law.

 Our Law Firm Can Help After an Accident with a Driver Who Was Texting and Driving

 Whether or not you were injured by a texting driver in a city that has passed an anti-texting law, you have a right to seek personal injury damages from the driver who caused your accident, including: